Complaints Procedure

 1. Mr Stewart will send you a letter or email acknowledging receipt of your complaint within a maximum of three working days of receiving the complaint, enclosing a copy of this procedure.

 2. Mr Stewart will then arrange for one of the firm’s Partners who has not been involved in your matter to investigate your complaint.
 This will normally involve reviewing your file and speaking to the fee earner/Partner who acted for you.
-If your complaint relates to a matter where the file has been closed we may need to obtain your file from our archive storage facility, which may take 1-2 working days.
+If your complaint relates to a matter where the file has been closed, we may need to obtain your file from our archive storage facility, which may take 1-2 working days.

-4. The Partner will carefully consider your response and if we have been unable to resolve your complaint using our internal complaints procedure, we shall say so in our final written response and we shall remind you of your rights as set out below.
+4. The Partner will carefully consider your response and if we have been unable to resolve your complaint using our internal complaints procedure, we shall say so in our final written response and we shall remind you of your rights as set out in below.

-5. If we are unable to resolve your complaint, you may contact the Legal Ombudsman (LeO) at the Office for Legal Complaints on 0300 555 0333, or by writing to PO Box 6806, Wolverhampton WV1 9WJ or Email: enquiries@legalombudsman.org.uk (see also the LeO website – www.legalombudsman.org.uk).
+5. If we are unable to resolve your complaint to your satisfaction within eight weeks of it having been referred to a Partner, you may contact the Legal Ombudsman (LeO) at the Office for Legal Complaints on 0300 555 0333

-You will need to bring a complaint to the Legal Ombudsman within six months of receiving the final written response from us about your complaint.
-Please note that you must satisfy two conditions in order to engage the Legal Ombudsman:-
+You will usually need to bring a complaint to the Legal Ombudsman within six months of receiving the final written response from us about your complaint.
+You must refer your complaint to the Legal Ombudsman no later than:

 Alternative complaints bodies such as ProMediate (www.promediate.co.uk) exist which are competent to deal with complaints about legal services should both you and we wish to use such a scheme.